The Reformed Churches in the Netherlands

-1. The Reformed Churches in The Netherlands (Liberated) (RCN (L)).
+1. The Reformed Churches in The Netherlands (RCN).

-The RCN (L) maintain and seek relations with Biblical, Reformed church federations in The Netherlands and around the world.
-As an expression of that intention, they are members of the International Conference of Reformed Churches (ICRC).
+The RCN maintain and seek relations with Biblical, Reformed church federations in The Netherlands and around the world.

 2. Origin and History